 The question then stands: “How do we tell which conditions are still required and which have been nailed to the stake?”

-Adding to the complexity of Saul’s dialogue is the fact that, even though the Torah shall continue until heaven and earth pass away, we are not under the Torah but under grace.
+Adding to the complexity of Saul’s dialogue is the fact that, even though the Torah of Moses shall continue until heaven and earth pass away, we are not under the Torah of Moses but under grace.

-But if ye be led of the ruach, ye are not under the law (Torah of Moses).
+But if you be led of the ruach, ye are not under the law (Torah of Moses).
 (Galatians 5:18)

 For sin shall not have dominion over you: for ye are not under the law (Torah of Moses), but under grace.
-What then? shall we sin, because we are not under the law, but under grace?
+What then? shall we sin, because we are not under the law (Torah of Moses), but under grace?
 The deity forbid.
 (Romans 6:14-15)

 Does grace eliminate all conditions?
 On the face of it, it would seem that we have an apparent contradiction.
-Therefore, the Ranger shall address in a future post the issue of grace and whether or not, if we continue in grace, we are required to keep the conditions of the Abrahamic Covenants of Promise.
+Therefore, please refer to the following posts which address the issue of grace and whether or not, if we continue in grace, we are required to keep the conditions of the Abrahamic Covenants of Promise (Torah of Trust):

 The truth of the matter is that when all of Paul’s teachings are properly understood, Paul is not that problematic after all.